wpswings/membership-for-woocommerce/README.md

 The membership plans page displays all membership plans created in your eCommerce store with their respective prices.
 The users can directly buy membership plans from here.

 **14) Membership Details and Plan Creation**
-Admin can display offered products and product categories in a membership plan.
+In WordPress Membership Plugin  admin can display offered products and product categories in a membership plan.
 Those products and categories can only be accessible to users if they have purchased the WooCommerce membership plan.
 Admin is completely entitled to the creation and detailing of WooCommerce membership plan like:
 * Plan price
 * Plan name
 * Plan description